wp-plugins/wpdudes-survey/readme.txt

 == Description ==

-WPDudes Survey is a internal feedback tool which helps you to create a Survey/Polls and which gives the voter ability to vote anonymously, that means, no one either the creator of the Survey or Administrator will not have information about who had voted to whom.
+WPDudes Survey is a internal feedback tool which helps you create a Survey or Poll, and gives the voter the ability to vote anonymously.
+This means no one, neither the creator of the Survey nor the Administrator, will have the information about who voted for whom

 Features

-* Voters vote Anonymously
+* Voters can vote anonymously
-* UNLIMITED Polls/Survey can be created
+* UNLIMITED Polls/Surveys can be created
-* UNLIMITED Users can be added to/for Voter
+* UNLIMITED Users can be added

 == Installation ==